 As one of the four terrestrial planets of the Solar System, Mercury is composed of approximately 70% metallic and 30% silicate material.
 Based on its density and size, a number of inferences can be made about its internal structure.
 For example, geologists estimate that Mercury’s core occupies about 42% of its volume, compared to Earth’s 17%.

 The interior is believed to be composed of a molten iron which is surrounded by a 500 – 700 km mantle of silicate material.
 At the outermost layer is Mercury’s crust, which is believed to be 100 – 300 km thick.
 The surface is also marked by numerous narrow ridges that extend up to hundreds of kilometers in length.
 It is believed that these were formed as Mercury’s core and mantle cooled and contracted at a time when the crust had already solidified.

 Mercury’s core has a higher iron content than that of any other major planet in the Solar System, and several theories have been proposed to explain this.
-The most widely accepted theory is that Mercury was once a larger planet which was then struck by a planetesimals measuring several thousand km in diameter.
+The most widely accepted theory is that Mercury was once a larger planet which was struck by a planetesimal measuring several thousand km in diameter.
 This impact could have then stripped away much of the original crust and mantle, leaving behind the core as a major component.

-A third hypothesis proposes that the solar nebula caused drag on the particles from which Mercury was accreting, which meant that lighter particles were lost and not gathered by Mercury.
-However, further analysis is needed before any of these theories can be confirmed or ruled out.
+A third hypothesis is that the solar nebula caused drag on the particles from which Mercury was accreting, which meant that lighter particles were lost and not gathered to form Mercury.
+Naturally, further analysis is needed before any of these theories can be confirmed or ruled out.

 At a glance, Mercury looks similar to the Earth’s moon.
 It has a dry landscape pockmarked by asteroid impact craters and ancient lava flows.
 Combined with extensive plains, these indicate that the planet has been geologically inactive for billions of years.
 However, unlike the Moon and Mars, which have significant stretches of similar geology, Mercury’s surface appears much more jumbled.
 Other common features include dorsa (aka. “wrinkle-ridges”), Moon-like highlands, montes (mountains), planitiae (plains), rupes (escarpments), and valles (valleys).